toomuchdesign/openapi-ts-json-schema/docs/plugins.md

 });
 ```

-Take a look at [`fastifyTypeProviderPlugin` implementation](../src/plugins/fastifyTypeProviderPlugin.ts) to get an idea.
+Take a look at [`fastifyIntegrationPlugin`](../src/plugins/fastifyIntegrationPlugin.ts) to get an idea.